lets-code-vinay/io3-batch/Assignments/2022-09-14 javascript-3/assignment.md

     |          | >=10               | Graduate         | 9000     |
     |          | <10                | Post-Graduate    | 10000    |
     |          | <10                | Graduate         | 6000     |
+18. A five-digit number is entered through the keyboard.
+Write a program to obtain the reversed number and to determine whether the original and reversed numbers are equal or not.